 P.F.S.: Triad

-One nuance to remember about Mary and Abby, as a Dynamic Duo— Mary, through a rigorous and rigorously enforced regimen of scant, vegetarian eating, was always perfectly thin, if still rather more big-boned up close than one would think; Abby Heller-Burnham's weight was always fluctuating between extreme thinness and chunkiness.
+One nuance to remember about Mary and Abby, as a Dynamic Duo, or double manifestation of the Creatrix— Mary, through a rigorous and rigorously enforced regimen of scant, vegetarian eating, was always perfectly thin, if still rather more big-boned up close than one would think; Abby Heller-Burnham's weight was always fluctuating between extreme thinness and chunkiness.
 Her quandary was clear— the better she was painting, the more she liked to eat.
 Mary had a height advantage, as well— her Grace Kelly-like near 5'8 (later matched, precisely, by Hannah Miller, and by Jennifer Strawser before) to Abby's elfin five feet even.
+Jenny Kanzler, turns out, held down the mid-range at 5'5.
 The flat itself was nondescript— a large kitchen/living room space (the kitchen had an island), flanked by bedrooms on either side.
 No serious painting could be done there— Abby and Mary both had studios elsewhere.
 Because Mary had a hubs, she was given the larger, master bedroom, as we alternated apartments night by night as usual (I was still at 21st and Race).
 An important facet of Abby's personality which became visible at this time was her slow-burn Virgo temper— she was pissed at Mary's marriage to me, and harbored a secret grievance that she (the reason wasn't important) deserved the master bedroom.
 It's just that they both knew by then (without necessarily verbalizing it) what it would take me a number of years to realize for myself—Abby Heller-Burnham was a greater artist than Mary Harju.
-She was more inventive, imaginative, and formally rigorous, building on French Neo-Classicists Ingres and David from a firm base of solid contemporary engagement, while Mary settled for aping the Renaissance and hoping for the best.
-What was simmering in them in '03 was a congeries of all these issues.
+She was more inventive, imaginative, and formally rigorous, building on French Neo-Classicists Ingres and David from a firm base of solid contemporary engagement, including an immersion in confrontational, New York-style queer politics.
+Mary tended to lean on fluency in and masterful applique of traditional forms; even as she did also have a substantial engagement, more tilted to the nouveau, with photography, as well.
+Simmering in them in '03 was a congeries of these issues, destined to influence and sometimes confound the Aughts years ahead.

 Contributors